IBM/lab-activity-recognition/README.md

 The whole pipeline can be run executing the script `run_xclip.sh`, see below a step-by-step guide.

 ### Install environment
-Create a virtualenvironment and install xCLIP requirements.
+Create a virtual environment and install xCLIP requirements.

 ```console
 python -m venv .venv_xclip/